Sing and make music from your heart to the Lord, always giving thanks to God the Father for everything, in the name of

 New International Version

 At Northaw, making music is an expression of our faith.
 We have customised a scheme of work based on the Model Music Curriculum from Charanga and play ukulele from Sing Up.
 We sing together in collective worship each Monday, Wednesday and Friday; we also appreciate pieces of music taken from the Foundation Listening repertoire.
 Music is central to celebrations, including harvest, Christmas and Easter, and leavers’ performances.
-We have a choir led by a specialist and host musical tuition.
-Embracing the power of music to change lives, we aim to play our part in a National Plan for Music Education, and have a Music Development Plan that captures the curricular and co-curricular offer and sets out how it will be staffed and funded.
+We have both a band and choir led by a specialist, and host musical tuition.
+Embracing the power of music to change lives and working closely with Hertfordshire Music Service, we aim to play our part in a National Plan for Music Education, and have a Music Development Plan that captures the curricular and co-curricular offer and sets out how it will be staffed and funded.
 Ofsted’s research review series and subject report series have informed our practice in this area.

 Adaptation for Inclusion